-generates 2 naturally occurring isoforms of STAT1: STAT1α (91 kDa) and STAT1β (84 kDa) (8).
+generates 2 naturally occurring isoforms of STAT1: STAT1 $\alpha$ (91 kDa) and STAT1 $\beta$ (84 kDa) (8).
 STAT1α is considered the active isoform of STAT1 that regulates cell growth and apoptosis (9).
-Cyclooxygenase 2 (COX-2) is an inducible enzyme expressed in immune cells catalyzes the synthesis and proinflammatory prostaglandins (mainly PGE2) from arachidonic acid.
-Prostaglandins trigger production of the proinflammatory chemokines and cytokines (10).
+Cyclooxygenase 2 (COX-2) is an inducible enzyme expressed in immune cells and catalyzes the synthesis proinflammatory prostaglandins (mainly PGE2) from arachidonic acid.
+Prostaglandins trigger the production of proinflammatory chemokines and cytokines (10).
 Inducible nitric oxide synthase (iNOS, encoded by NOS2A) produces NO in response to environmental stimuli, which can result in nitrosative stress.
 (11).
 STAT1 mediates COX-2 and iNOS expression (12, 13).